cardiffnlp/en-cy-bilingual-embeddings/README.md

 - Since we were not able to find a sentiment analysis dataset and pre-trained model for the Welsh language, we propose to train a cross-lingual model on automatically translated English data.
 - We used the [IMDB reviews sentiment dataset](https://www.kaggle.com/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews), which contains 50,000 positive/negative movie reviews (25k for training, 25k for evaluation).
-- We used the Google translate API for generating **IMDB-CY** (the Welsh verison fo IMDB reviews), which can be accessed [here](https://github.com/luisespinosaanke/wel-eng-embeddings/tree/master/data/corpora/welsh/imdb-cy).
+- We used the Google translate API for generating **IMDB-CY** (the Welsh version of IMDB reviews), which can be accessed [here](https://github.com/luisespinosaanke/wel-eng-embeddings/tree/master/data/corpora/welsh/imdb-cy).
 - We release code for training a sentiment analysis model based on a stack of Convolutional Neural Networks and Long Short-Term Memory Networks (adapted from [here](https://www.aclweb.org/anthology/N18-2061/)).
 This model, when trained with our cross-lingual embeddings, can then be applied indistinctly to English and Welsh data.

 ## Classifier training